IIT-MACHINE-LEARNING-AREEB-CARMEN/CS584/docs/readme.md

 5. Model bulidng
 6. Final Results

-C. The final project file, named ''.
-This file is organized as the previous one.
+C. The final project file, named 'ML_final_report'.
+This file is organized as the previous one with some extra additions.